WKRB

 WKRB (90.3 FM) is an FM radio station licensed to Brooklyn, New York.
 It is a music based station based at and controlled by Kingsborough Community College, with a transmitter in Manhattan Beach.
 It also is the official station of the Brooklyn Cyclones, and is a broadcast partner of the New York Islanders hockey club.
-In 2006, WKRB changed its frequency from 90.9 MHz to 90.3 MHz, but kept its call letters.
+In 2006, WKRB changed its frequency from 90.9 MHz to 90.3 MHz, but kept its call sign.

 History

 WKRB went on the air in 1978 at 90.9 MHz.
 In 1980, the station filed to move to 103.1; the move was challenged by WNEW-FM at 102.7 and WAPP 103.5 because of interference in their protected primary contour.
 Though the station briefly broadcast on 103.1, the action by the other stations eventually led to the move being denied and the station returning to 90.9.
 While at 103.1, the on-air talent was most competitive to even commercial stations.
 WKRB moved in 2006 to 90.3 FM, a frequency change necessitated by upgrades at WFUV 90.7.
 An initial application for 91.9 was denied; the FCC approved the 90.3 application despite minor interference concerns because no other FM channels were available.